Skip to contents

 A object of class family containing objects:

-• family – Character that specifies name of the model.
+• family – A string that specifies name of the model.

-• valideta, validmu – For now only returns true.
-In near future will be used to check whether applied linear predictors are valid (i.e. are transformed into some elements of parameter space the subjected to inverse link function).
+• valideta, validmu – For now it only returns TRUE.
+In the near future, it will be used to check whether applied linear predictors are valid (i.e. are transformed into some elements of the parameter space subjected to the inverse link function).

 • funcZ, Wfun – Functions that create pseudo residuals and working weights used in IRLS algorithm.

-• devResids – Function that given the linear predictors prior weights vector and response vector returns deviance residuals.
+• devResids – A function that given the linear predictors prior weights vector and response vector returns deviance residuals.
 Not all family functions have these functions implemented yet.

 • etaNames – Names of linear predictors.

-• simulate – A function that generates values of dependent vector given linear predictors.
+• simulate – A function that generates values of a dependent vector given linear predictors.

-• getStart – Expression for generating starting points.
+• getStart – An expression for generating starting points.

 Details